 - The requirements for the Degree Placement Review Process are separate from the materials you will submit for admission to the university.
-While your materials are being submitted to the Office of Undergraduate Admissions, you should also submit the requirements for the Bachelor of Science to the School of Architecture at email@example.com by May 1.
+While your materials are being submitted to the Office of Undergraduate Admissions, you should also submit the requirements for the Bachelor of Science to the School of Architecture through this form by April 14, 2023.

 Transfer applicants will need to submit:

-These materials are due to the School of Architecture, Planning and Preservation via email.
+These materials are due to the School of Architecture, Planning and Preservation through this form.
 Do not send your portfolio to the Office of Undergraduate Admissions.